pytroll/satpy/doc/source/readers.rst

   * ``satellite_actual_longitude/latitude/altitude``: Current position of the satellite at the time of observation in geodetic coordinates (i.e. altitude is relative and normal to the surface of the ellipsoid).
+The longitude and latitude are given in degrees, the altitude in meters.
   * ``satellite_nominal_longitude/latitude/altitude``: Center of the station keeping box (a confined area in which the satellite is actively maintained in using maneuvers).
 Inbetween major maneuvers, when the satellite is permanently moved, the nominal position is constant.
+    The longitude and latitude are given in degrees, the altitude in meters.
   * ``nadir_longitude/latitude``: Intersection of the instrument's Nadir with the surface of the earth.
 May differ from the actual satellite position, if the instrument is pointing slightly off the axis (satellite, earth-center).
 If available, this should be used to compute viewing angles etc. Otherwise, use the actual satellite position.
+The values are given in degrees.
   * ``projection_longitude/latitude/altitude``: Projection center of the re-projected data.
 This should be used to compute lat/lon coordinates.
 Note that the projection center can differ considerably from the actual satellite position.
 For example MSG-1 was at times positioned at 3.4 degrees west, while the image data was re-projected to 0 degrees.
+    The longitude and latitude are given in degrees, the altitude in meters.

+    .. note:: For use in pyorbital, the altitude has to be converted to kilometers, see for example :func:`pyorbital.orbital.get_observer_look`.

 For *polar orbiting* satellites the readers usually provide coordinates and viewing angles of the swath as ancillary datasets.
 Additional metadata related to the satellite position includes: